Reigitherium

-Reigitherium was a mammal that lived during the Late Cretaceous, in the (Late Campanian-Maastrichtian).
+Reigitherium was a mammal that lived during the Late Cretaceous (Late Campanian-Maastrichtian).
 Its fossils have been found in the Los Alamitos and the La Colonia Formations of Argentina.

 Description

 The original specimen of Reigitherium was a fragmentary single molar tooth, with a lot of the surface detail damaged.
 It was mistakenly identified as an upper left molar, but new material - including a whole tooth row of this species - clarifies that it was a lower right tooth.

 Reigitherium was a small mammal with simple premolars that increased in size along the tooth row to an enlarged fourth premolar.
 The molar teeth them decreased in size along the tooth row.

 Taxonomy

 Reigitherium has proven difficult to classify until recently, because the original fossil material was sparse, damaged, and difficult to identify.
 It was initially thought to be a dryolestid mammal when described in 1990.
 Ten years later, Pascual et al. argued that it was a docodont based on the wear patterns they interpreted on the teeth.